The numerical equivalence relation for height functions and ampleness and nefness criteria for divisors

 \begin{thm} The kernel of the Weil height machine

-is the torsion subgroup of $\Pic(V)$ \end{thm} \begin{proof} It is obvious that torsion elements of $\Pic(V)$ generate bounded height functions.
+is the torsion subgroup of $\Pic(V)$ \end{thm} \begin{proof} One direction is clear: a torsion element of $\Pic(V)$ generates a bounded Weil height function.

-Let me show the other direction; suppose that $|h_D(P)|$ is bounded.
-Then, it is enough to show that $mD\equiv_n 0$ for some $m$ because of Corollary~\ref{numzerobounded}; for any irreducible curve $C$ on $V$, $|h_D(P)|$ is bounded on $C$.
-Then,
+Suppose that $|h_E(P)|$ is bounded.
+It is enough to show that $E\equiv_n 0$ because of Corollary~\ref{numzerobounded}.
+Take an ample divisor $D$ on $V$ and an irreducible curve $C$ on $V$.
+By assumption, $|h_E(P)|$ is bounded on $C \subset V$ and hence